The Mount Wellington cable car company gets the profits, who cops the costs?

-The MWCC offers the vague promise of Interpretation to show that it respects the mountain.
+The MWCC offers the vague promise of proper Interpretation to show that it respects the mountain.
 An interpretation Centre already exists at the Pinnacle and another is planned for The Springs.
 Those who respect the mountain do not seek to despoil it.

 economic costs of the cable car

-The MWCC claims that its project would be an economic bonanza, an employment cornucopia, a scheme generating $99 million a year in economic activity—and that they have a Macro-economic Report by the respected economist Saul Eslake to prove it.
+The MWCC claims that its project would be an economic bonanza, an employment cornucopia, a scheme generating $99 million a year in economic activity—and they have a Macro-economic Report by the respected economist Saul Eslake to prove it.
 But the MWCC would not release the Report.
-They quoted from it selectively and added their own economic spin to it.
-Jude Franks claimed the cable car would provide thousands of jobs to generations of Tasmanians.
+They quoted from it selectively and added their own spin to it.
+MWCC chair Jude Franks claimed the cable car would “provide thousands of jobs to generations of Tasmanians”.

-In 2017 the Macro Economic Report was forced into the public domain and a closer look reveals that a cable car would have a very small net economic benefit to the state—far less than 1%.
+In 2017 the MWCC’s Macro Economic Report was forced into the public domain and a closer look reveals that a cable car would have a very small net economic benefit to the state—less than 1%.
 (Hobart's annual tourist economy alone is $1 billion).
 The scheme's employment potential is "inconsequential"; and the operation could easily be arranged, the Report explains, to avoid payroll tax.
-Today, using the same assumptions made in the Report, the economic "impact" is shown to be dramatically lower than boasted—closer to $30 million than $100 million—and, most damningly, it accrues firstly to the overseas contractor and then to the proponent's shareholders.
+Today, using the same assumptions made in the Report, the economic "impact" can be shown to be dramatically lower than boasted—closer to $30 million than $100 million—and, most damningly, it accrues firstly to the overseas contractor and then to the proponent's shareholders.

 The revenue result, by the way, comes out of a black box.
-The figures were supplied by the MWCC's controlling company Riser + Gain.
+The figures were supplied to the economist by the MWCC's controlling company Riser + Gain.
 They wrote the revenue figures for themselves and will not release them.

 The MWCC proposal also includes a shuttle bus service from the city to the Base Station.
-Presently, local tour bus companies and many taxis ferry cruise boat passengers to the summit: that would become uneconomic.
+Presently, local tour bus companies and many taxis ferry cruise boat passengers to the summit: their business would become less profitable.
 Tour operators running day trips to Port Arthur, Boonerong Park and Richmond vineyards etc would also suffer a leakage of customers.
 To the extent that economic activity simply transfers form one operator to another, the economic activity is not increased.

-The net economic benefit requires any costs to be deducted and the MWCC assumes that the proposal has no costs beyond its construction cost.
+Before the net economic benefit can be established, all economic costs have to be deducted.
+The MWCC report assumes that the proposal has no costs beyond its construction cost.
 “No attempt has been made to quantify the loss of amenity” and “The study does not capture environmental effects”.
-Every project has opportunity costs, but the MWCC economic report hardly considers them.
+Every project has opportunity costs, but the MWCC economic report hardly considers them either.
 Brand Loss is also not factored in.
-It is estimated that these costs would easily exceed $20M.
+It is estimated that these costs would exceed $20M.